SoundmartellTutorials/Arduino-Multy-Control-Relay-and-Android-Studio-App/README.md

 This project consists in the development of an app with Android Studio (Kotlin) to communicate with Arduino Nano to control a module of 16 relays and a temperature sensor.

+It can be used to automate home devices and other projects.

 Components:

 ArduinoNano.